VINXIS/vinxis.moe/src/content/notes/Ribonucleic Acid Splicing.md

 The splicing occurs by [[Spliceosome]]s binding to the [[Introns]], and fold the Intron to close the Intron on itself in a loop, while simultaneously fusing the 2 [[Exons]] together.

 [[Introns]] in this process used to be thought of as useless waste, but use cases were found afterwards.
+Which ones idk